Blackwater Draw: Archaeology

 Clovis chipped stone technology is currently one of the oldest and most widespread chipped stone technologies recognized in the New World; radiocarbon dates on sediment from the Clovis layers at Blackwater Draw average around 11,290 years before the present.
 Two of the projectile points from Blackwater Draw were used as the type specimens to define Clovis chipped stone technology in the 1930s.

 The archaeological site is known for its well-defined and dated stratigraphic horizons that exhibit numerous cultural sequences.
-The sequences begin with the some of the earlier New World peoples and continue through the southwestern archaic, and into the historic period.
+The sequences begin with some of the earlier New World peoples and continue through the southwestern archaic, and into the historic period.
 Investigations at Blackwater Draw have recovered protein residue on Clovis weapons, indicating their use as hunting and possibly butchering tools on extinct Pleistocene animals.

 Towards the end of the Pleistocene period, the climate began to change, which brought warmer and drier weather, causing the water flow in the region to dramatically decrease.
 This decrease caused small seasonal lake basins called playas to form.
 These areas became popular hunting locations for early North Americans.
 In that period the site had a number of active springs.
 A number of lithics were found in the sandy spring drains.
 The usual assumption is that they were discarded into the springs though it has been suggested there was a ritual component.

 Since its discovery, the Blackwater Locality No. 1 site has been a focal point for scientific investigations by academic institutions and organizations from across the country.
 The Carnegie Institute, Smithsonian Institution, Academy of Natural Sciences, National Science Foundation, United States National Museum, National Geographic Society, and more than a dozen major universities either have funded or participated in research at Blackwater Draw.
 Eastern New Mexico University owns and manages the excavations and visitations at the site.